acne

 • Wash your hair regularly and keep it out of your face

-• Not wearing hats or tight headbands
+• Do not wear hats or tight headbands

 • Don't touch your face